wolfSSL/documentation/wolfSSL/src/chapter02.md

 Required if using Chacha20/Poly1305 with TLS v1.2 for setting up Poly authentication.
 This is on by default with ChaCha20/Poly1305 if using `./configure`, but needs to be manually defined if building with `WOLFSSL_USER_SETTINGS`.

 #### WOLFSSL_ASN_TEMPLATE
-Enables newer version of ASN parsing code for most internal ASN operations.
+Enables the new version of ASN parsing code that uses template-based ASN.1 processing.
+This parsing adheres to standard ASN.1 rules and uses a template structure to dictate encoding and decoding, allowing the parser code to generalize across templates.
 This is on by default if using `./configure`, but needs to be manually defined if building with `WOLFSSL_USER_SETTINGS`.

+#### WOLFSSL_DEBUG_ASN_TEMPLATE
+Enables debugging output when using ASN.1 templates.
+Only relevant when used with `WOLFSSL_ASN_TEMPLATE`.

+#### WOLFSSL_ASN_TEMPLATE_TYPE_CHECK
+Use ASN functions to better test compiler type issues for testing.
+Only relevant when used with `WOLFSSL_ASN_TEMPLATE`

 ### Enabling Features Disabled by Default